yagop/telegram-bot/README.md

 <p align="center">A Telegram Group Peace Keeper Bot

-*Merbot* is Telegram group guardian bot based on [telegram-bot](https://github.com/yagop/telegram-bot).
+**Merbot** is Telegram group guardian bot based on [telegram-bot](https://github.com/yagop/telegram-bot).

-*Merbot* is dedicated as a group manager bot, so it's have no unnecessary plugins other than listed below.
+**Merbot** is dedicated as a group manager bot, so it's have no unnecessary plugins other than listed below.
 You can always add plugins as you need.

-1. Banhammer
+1. **Banhammer**.
 Plugin to manage bans, kicks and white/black lists.

   * Enable or disable whitelist mode.
   * Allow user to use the bot when whitelist mode is enabled.